 Why doesn't my local assessor schedule appointments to view my property?

 In a nutshell, its just not feasible for the local assessors to schedule appointments to view property.
 They are statutorily required to view at least 1/5th of the properties in their district each year, plus those that are under construction, have recently sold, or have otherwise been flagged for review.
 That can range from hundreds of parcels to thousands for some assessors.

 If you would like to call your local assessor, click here.

 How do I apply for homestead?

-Homestead applications can be found in the Document Center.
+Homestead applications can be found under Application & Forms on the left menu.

 Contact the County Assessor's Office if you have questions regarding which application to complete.

 For real property, property must be owned & occupied by December 31st and homestead applications must be submitted by December 31st of the current year to effect the following year's taxes.